-- Does not reset easily in wind or current shifts.
+- Does not reset quickly and easily in wind or current shifts.

-Keep in mind, that all anchors will break out given the right conditions, such as during large wind veers or during tidal current changes and the Danforth is no exception.
-However, the Danforth is not well known for its ability to reset quickly and easily.
+While all anchors will break out given the right conditions, such as during large wind veers or during tidal current changes, the Lightweight is no exception.

-Another issue of the LWT anchor is when the vessel overrides the anchor, the anchor line or chain may foul on the exposed stock preventing the anchor from resetting until cleared.
+Another issue of the LWT anchor is when the vessel overrides a partially buried anchor,the anchor line or chain may foul on the exposed stock preventing the anchor from resetting until cleared.

 The Danforth Anchor is available in galvanized steel or galvanized high tensile steel.
-It is available in sizes from 3.5 pounds (1.6 kg) to 190 pounds (86 kg.)
-The Danforth's manufacturer’s specifications and sizing chart can be viewed or downloaded here.
+It is available in sizes from 3.5 pounds (1.6 kg) to 190 pounds (86 kg).

 The Fortress Anchor is produced in aluminum alloy only.
-It is available in sizes from 4 pounds (1.8 kg) to 69 pounds (31.3 kg.)
-The Fortress Anchor manufacturer’s specifications and sizing chart is also available to view or download.
+It is available in sizes from 4 pounds (1.8 kg) to 69 pounds (31.3 kg).